 - Provide moments of delight.

 1. Build the service around your users.

-My favorite Boston-based restaurant, Clover Food Lab, executes this idea well.
-It frequently cycles in and out their menu items based on what ingredients are in-season.
+For example, my favorite Boston-based restaurant, Clover Food Lab, executes this idea well.
+It frequently cycles in and out its menu items based on what ingredients are in-season.
 However, it sometimes asks customers to weigh in on what sandwiches they'd like to see again.

 2. Involve users in every step of the process.

-By empowering people -- whether they're die-hard Clover fans or total strangers to the brand -- to come to these meetings, interact with employees, and have a say in recipes, Clover involves its community in the most essential step of its process.
+By empowering people — whether they're die-hard Clover fans or total strangers to the brand — to come to these meetings, interact with employees, and have a say in recipes, Clover involves its community in the most essential step of its process.

 3. Employ brand transparency.

-Clover has one of the best customer service teams that I've personally interacted with.
+Clover has one of the best customer service teams I've personally interacted with.
 When I recently had an order go very wrong, I contacted the marketing team and expressed my dissatisfaction.
 As a very loyal customer, I was disappointed by the mistake.
 However, the team responded soon after, apologizing for my experience, refunding my order, and offering me a complimentary meal.

 4. Base the design around steps of the customer journey.